 Over a period of time, like it may happen with File Explorer, many items may get added to the context menu of Internet Explorer too.
 While you may use some, there may be some which you may have just no use for.
 Having a large Internet Explorer Context Menu, can make it slow and clumsy and look cluttered.
-We have seen how to remove items from Explorer context menu.
-In this post we will see how to remove items from Internet Explorer Context Menu.
+We have seen how to remove items from the Explorer context menu.
+In this post, we will see how to remove items from Internet Explorer Context Menu.

 If you wish to edit or remove unwanted entries from the Internet Explorer right-click context menu, read this article.
 It will let you know the way of doing so.
-You can use the UI in same cases, use a freeware in some, but you may have to dig down a bit into the Windows Registry too.
+You can use the UI in some cases, use a freeware in some, but you may have to dig down a bit into the Windows Registry too.

 Remove items from Internet Explorer Context Menu

 1] First off all, you can open Internet Explorer > Settings > Manage Addons.
 Here disable the addons you don’t need.
-You may find that the disabled addons also remove their respective context menu items.
-Also click on Accelerators and disable the Accelerators you don’t need.
+You may find that the disabled add-ons also remove their respective context menu items.
+Also, click on Accelerators and disable the Accelerators you don’t need.
 This step too will disable the respective context menu items.

 2] You can also remove the items from the Windows Registry.
 But before that create a system restore point first and/or back up the Registry.